-Citizen scientists can use Notes from Nature, a digital platform funded by the National Science Foundation, to contribute to research around the world by transcribing handwritten information about museum specimens.
+Community scientists can use Notes from Nature, a digital platform funded by the National Science Foundation, to contribute to research around the world by transcribing handwritten information about museum specimens.

 These specimens provide an invaluable record of life on Earth, telling the story of a changing climate, invasive species, evolution, disease and how plants and animals have moved over time.
 But handwritten specimen labels are a roadblock in scientists’ efforts to find target species online or use them in big data studies.

 “If it takes three minutes to transcribe one specimen label, it would take one person 342 years working 24 hours a day to transcribe all of the specimens in the U.S. alone.
 That’s why we need the public’s help,” said Julie Allen, assistant professor at the University of Nevada, Reno and a Notes from Nature principal investigator.

 That’s where you come in.

 Your efforts help researchers investigate topics ranging from the ideal living conditions of lice to how climate change is affecting when plants flower in California.
 Every completed transcription brings us closer to filling gaps in our knowledge of global biodiversity and natural heritage.

 So, take a break from scrolling, and become a virtual science volunteer!

 - Go to Notes from Nature and select one of the many active projects to work on.

 - Click a box below “Get started” to open a brief tutorial, which shows you how to enter specimen label information.
 You can also get help while transcribing a label if you need it.
 Once you’ve finished the tutorial, you’ll be given your first specimen!